bennekrouf/mayorana/content/queue/memory_mngt_1.md

 ---
 id: string-vs-str-rust
 title: >-
-  What is the difference between String and str in Rust?
-When would you use each?
+  String vs. &str – Which to Use and When?
 slug: string-vs-str-rust
 date: '2025-06-27'
 author: mayo
 excerpt: >-
-  Expert technical discussion on String vs str in Rust, covering memory management, ownership, and when to use each type.
+  String vs str in Rust, covering memory management, ownership, and when to use each type.
 category: rust
 tags: